 Heel-wearing girls know that a good pair of pumps are like instant confidence.
 High heels elongate the legs, "lift" our thighs and glutes, and instantly transform an outfit from standard to chic.
 However, we can't deny that after a full day of strutting around in stilettos, our feet and legs take a major beating.
 Numbness, cramped calves, and sore tendons and muscles are usually the result of a day spent in high heels.
 Which begs the question: Does all of this soreness and lifting mean that our calf muscles are, well, growing?
-According to a recent study in The Journal of Experimental Biology, not quite.
+According to a study in The Journal of Experimental Biology, not quite.

 Keep scrolling to find out the results!

 Manchester Metropolitan University professor Marco Narici, the study's leader, gathered a sample of 80 women and narrowed the group down to 11 women who regularly wore high heels measuring at least 2-inches for two years or more who also felt uncomfortable walking flat-footed.
 From there, Narici and his fellow researchers evaluated the muscles and tendons of both the heel-wearing and non-heel-wearing women.